 She said once that she wrote the way she had, because she wanted to write a story which, when she read it, would make her want to witness the events first hand.
 In that, I think she has succeeded admirably.
 The story gives me the same feel too.
 I found the only way I could appreciate the thought was to always remember that it was an inspiring STORY, not an imperative command for me to ape her protagonists.
 Given that paradigm shift, I found it far easier to relate to the story and to learn from it.
 I never noticed when her protagonists became my role-models whom I take pride in emulating.

 There are hundreds of things I have learnt from the novel, from Ms Rand.
 Even now, when I find the world around me such that I want to withdraw from it in fastidious distaste, I read ATLAS SHRUGGED again.
 Every time I have read it, far from providing an escape from the real world, it manages to re-kindle my love, my passion for the world and for life.
 I am able to come to it with more tolerance, more understanding than before.
-It is the best mentor I have found because it not only warns me of the pit-falls I am about to encounter, but also shows me how to circumvent them.
+The book and its author are the best mentors I have found because they not only warn me of the pit-falls I am about to encounter but also show me how to circumvent them.
 There are so many things for which I love the novel, but these are the core reasons.

 This is why Ms Rand’s world will always be mine too.
 Thank you Ms. Rand.